wp-plugins/wpmbytplayer/wp.mb.YTPlayer/readme.txt

 * @ loop = a boolean to loop the video on its end
 * @ showcontrols = a boolean to show or hide controls and progression of the video
 * @ opacity = a value from 0 to 1 that set the opacity of the background video
+* @ ID = The ID of the element in the DOM where you want to target the player (default is the BODY)
 * @ quality:
   * small: Player height is 240px, and player dimensions are at least 320px by 240px for 4:3 aspect ratio.
   * medium: Player height is 360px, and player dimensions are 640px by 360px (for 16:9 aspect ratio) or 480px by 360px (for 4:3 aspect ratio).